Gmanlove/My-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Stephen Okhaishie
+I would like to thank God for His Grace

 <p align="right">(<a href="#readme-top">back to top</a>)</p>